Yuzhe-Fu/FractalCloud/README.md

 We provide two environment setups: Docker (recommended) or local installation.

 #### Option 1: Docker (recommended)
-We recommend downloading from HuggingFace (fast and stable).
+We recommend downloading from HuggingFace (stable).
 The archive file is approximately 45 GB.

 ```bash